Rory Gallagher: Festivals

 Since 2002, the Rory Gallagher International Tribute Festival has been held annually in Ballyshannon, attracting approximately 8,000 spectators.

 Smaller-scale tribute events are also held annually in Nantwich, Wijk aan Zee, Bergamo, and Tokyo.
+As of June 2026, the festival faces an uncertain future following the unexpected collapse of the Tickets.ie website, which resulted in the loss of 65% of its revenue.
+A fundraising concert will be held at the National Stadium in Dublin in October 2026.

 In May 2025, Cork City Council, in collaboration with the Rory Gallagher estate, announced 'Cork Rocks for Rory'.
-Running 14 June to 4 July 2025, it aims to celebrate Gallagher's musical legacy in his hometown of Cork.
-The programme includes the launch of a permanent walking trail, a series of exhibitions, and three 'Live at the Marquee' concerts by American blues guitarist Joe Bonamassa celebrating Gallagher's music.
+Running 14 June to 4 July 2025, it aimed to celebrate Gallagher's musical legacy in his hometown of Cork.
+The programme included the launch of a permanent walking trail, a series of exhibitions, and three 'Live at the Marquee' concerts by American blues guitarist Joe Bonamassa celebrating Gallagher's music.
+The festival was repeated in 2026, with three new exhibitions and a free concert with local musicians in Fitzgerald's Park.

 Posthumous releases

 Since Gallagher's passing, a number of posthumous releases have brought previously unheard recordings and live performances to the public.

 Wheels Within Wheels (2003) sought to fulfil Gallagher's lifelong ambition to release an acoustic album.
 The album featured collaborations with Bert Jansch, Martin Carthy, The Dubliners, Juan Martín, and Lonnie Donegan.

 Notes from San Francisco (2011), based on the previously unreleased album that Gallagher abandoned prior to the release of Photo-Finish, offers insight into the potential direction his collaboration with producer Elliot Mazer might have taken.

 Kickback City (2013) combined Gallagher's music with his passion for hardboiled fiction, complemented by an accompanying novella produced by Ian Rankin.

-The BBC Sessions (1999), Beat Club Sessions (2010), and Taste - Live at the Isle of Wight (2015) each showcase Gallagher’s live performance abilities.
+The BBC Sessions (1999), Beat Club Sessions (2010), and Taste – Live at the Isle of Wight (2015) each showcase Gallagher's live performance abilities.

-The three-disc album Blues (2019) debuted at number four on the Top 50 Official Irish Albums Chart, while the live album Check Shirt Wizard – Live in ‘77 (2020) topped the Billboard Blues Album Chart.
+The three-disc album Blues (2019) debuted at number four on the Top 50 Official Irish Albums Chart, while the live album Check Shirt Wizard – Live in '77 (2020) topped the Billboard Blues Album Chart.

-Other releases include 50th anniversary editions of Rory Gallagher (2021) and Deuce (2022), All Around Man – Live in London (2023) featuring highlights from Gallagher’s two concerts at the Town & Country Club in December 1990, and Record Store Day LPs such as Cleveland Calling Parts 1 and 2 and Live in San Diego ‘74.
+Other releases include 50th anniversary editions of Rory Gallagher (2021) and Deuce (2022), All Around Man – Live in London (2023) featuring highlights from Gallagher's two concerts at the Town & Country Club in December 1990, and Record Store Day LPs such as Cleveland Calling Parts 1 and 2 and Live in San Diego '74.

 2024 saw the release of a new documentary, Rory Gallagher: Calling Card and the boxset Rory Gallagher: The BBC Collection.